Negru-Diana/Python-FundamenteleProgramarii/Inchiriere_filme/README.md

       -  Manages client and movie registration, as well as rental and return operations.

-      -  Includes sorting and filtering functionality to enhance application utility.
+      -  Includes sorting and filtering functionality to improve application utility.